Scalable Quantum Memory Development

 SQMS scientists develop unique qubit fabrication techniques that enable systematic improvements in the performance of superconducting devices for quantum computing, communication, and sensing.

-Developed method for nanofabrication of high coherence Nb-trilayer Josephson junctions.
+Developed method for nanofabrication of high-coherence Nb-trilayer Josephson junctions.

 QSA scientists designed and demonstrated a novel NISQ-friendly algorithm for simulating real-world open quantum systems on quantum computers.